Highlights

-Now, before we get into the various whats and wheres of how you can watch 'Gremlins' right now, here are some important points about the Amblin Entertainment, Warner Bros.
+Now, before we get into the nitty-gritty of how you can watch 'Gremlins' right now, here are some notable highlights about the Amblin Entertainment, Warner Bros.
 Pictures fantasy flick.
 Gremlins starring Zach Galligan, Phoebe Cates, Hoyt Axton, Frances Lee McCain has a PG rating, a runtime of about 1 hr 46 min.
 The release date of the movie is June 8th, 1984.
-The movie received a user score of 71/100 on TMDb, which is informed by reviews from 6,755 engaged users.
+The movie received a user score of 71/100 on TMDb, which was generated using reviews from 6,768 contributing users.

-Thinking of starting 'Gremlins' on any device you have handy?
-Finding a streaming service to buy, rent, download, or view the Joe Dante-directed movie via subscription can be a huge pain, so we here at Moviefone want to help you out.
+In the mood to watch 'Gremlins' on your favorite screen?
+Searching for a streaming service to buy, rent, download, or watch the Joe Dante-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the heavy lifting.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Gremlins' on each platform when they are available.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Gremlins' on each platform when they are available.
 'Gremlins' is currently available to rent, purchase, or stream via subscription on Microsoft Store, Google Play Movies, Apple TV, Fandango At Home, YouTube, Prime Video, and Spectrum On Demand in the US.

 'Gremlins' Release Dates